Internal control and risk management system in the accounting process

 The Investor Relations department is responsible for reporting to VIG Holding shareholders.
 This takes place both in personal meetings and via the Company website.
 Shareholders and other interested parties are provided with access to annual and interim reports, and to regularly updated information on key figures, share prices, the financial calendar, ad hoc news and other relevant topics.

-The Group accounting department is responsible for preparing the Group annual report.
+The Finance department is responsible for preparing the Group annual report.
 Quarterly reports are provided to the Managing Board and Supervisory Board to ensure regular monitoring of the internal control system.
-Risks are continuously monitored by internal cross-departmental Group controls (e.g. Group accounting department, Controlling).
+Risks are continuously monitored by internal cross-departmental Group controls (e.g. Finance department – Planning and Controlling).

-The internal audit department also performs quality assurance.
+The Internal Audit department also performs quality assurance.
 It performs independent, objective audit procedures to examine the structure and effectiveness of internal control systems and the value and optimisation potential of operational processes.
-The activities of the internal audit department are therefore aimed at helping the Companyboth reduce risks and strengthen processes and structures.
+The Internal Audit department helps the organisation achieve its objectives by systematically evaluating the effectiveness of risk management, the control system and the governance process, including all relevant key functions within the Company, and providing appropriate recommendations for improvement.

 Group-wide guidelines exist in order to standardise the handling of significant risks throughout the Group, and also provide a tool for risk monitoring.
 Local management is responsible for implementing these guidelines in the individual VIG companies.

-The auditor takes the internal control system into account during the financial statement audit to the extent that it is relevant to preparation of the consolidated financial statements.
-The auditor also assesses the effectiveness of the risk management system in accordance with Rule 83 of the Austrian Corporate Governance Code.
+The auditor takes the internal control system into account during the annual audit of the financial statement to the extent that it is relevant to the preparation of the consolidated financial statements.
+The auditor also assesses the effectiveness of the risk management system in accordance with Rule 83 of the Austrian Code of Corporate Governance.